 Also, I think I was getting swept up in the revolution of my own bullshit.
 Or the bullshit of my own revolution.

 Reading the worry in my face, her entire countenance lit up.
 “You do like her!”
-Then it settled upon the cruelest of smiles.
+It then settled upon the cruelest of smiles.
 “Kaplan likes Pa-am!
 Kaplan likes Pa-am!” she sang as she retreated down the hallway.
 As much as I wanted to jump on her and smother her until she came up googly-eyed and drooling like Jack Nicholson in One Flew Over the Cuckoo’s Nest, I’d been in the game long enough to recognize my hands were tied.

 The only person that could have got that one out was Fibbler.
 And, fortunately, he didn’t go to our school.
 And, I’m assuming, forgotten he’d said it the second after it left his lips, so I was probably okay, regarding containment.